frasertweedale/notes-redhat/design/pki-sub-ca.rst

 deployed at a user defined path name.
 It will automatically get all the profiles and config files it needs.
 And ``pkispawn`` already knows how to contact the root CA to get a sub-CA signing CA issued.

-Question (*ftweedal*):

-  Is it necessary to modify or provide this behaviour within ``pkispawn``?
-The scope of ``pkispawn`` is currently to spawn Dogtag subsystem instance, however, the lightweight sub-CA design mainly involves new LDAP schema for hierarchical CAs *within* an instance.

-  My feeling is that REST API for creating and adminstering sub-CAs, and corresponding CLI modules, are a more appropriate fit.

 HTTP interface